nelson-n/cs-math-nn/README.md

 ## Statistics

+`/Statistics`

 #### :bangbang: to-do
 * Upload pre-existing statistics exercises.
 * Do some statistics work in Julia.

 ## Mathematics

+`/Math`

+* Implements Singular Value Decomposition (SVD) and Principal Component Analysis (PCA) from theory.
+Uses SVD and PCA to compress images and find the properties of transformed Gaussian data.

 #### :bangbang: to-do
 * Learn: differential equations, partial differential equations.
 Work on these problems in Julia or Python.
 * Review multivariable calculus, gradient descent, formalize pre-existing notes and upload them.

 ## Neural Networks

+`/NeuralNetworks`

+* Implements the following neural network architectures from scratch using NumPy and then trains and tests the neural networks out-of-sample.
+    * Feedforward Neural Network
+    * Recurrent Neural Network
+* Solves simple neural network problems relating to finding optimas, gradient descent, et cetera.

 #### :bangbang: to-do
 * Build the following models from scratch in NumPy: Feedforward neural network -> recurrent neural network -> convolution neural network -> ResNet -> Transformer, all from scratch.